mmistakes/minimal-mistakes/_posts/2021-02-02-scala-3-match-types.md

 This article is for the Scala programmers who are curious about the next features of Scala 3.
 Familiarity with some of the current Scala 2 features (e.g. generics) is assumed.
 This article will also involve a bit of type-level nuance, so answer to questions like "how is this useful for me?" will be more subtle.

+This feature (along with dozens of other changes) is explained in depth in the [Scala 3 New Features](https://rockthejvm.com/p/scala-3-new-features) course.

 ## 1. Background: First-World Problems

 Instead of describing the feature, I want to start with the need first.
 Let's say you are working on a library for standard data types (e.g. Int, String, Lists), and you want to write a piece of code that extracts the last constituent part of a bigger value: